Guide to E-Scooter/Personal Mobility Device (PMD) Laws in Singapore

 For those who use their e-scooters/PMDs on the road, the penalties are even steeper: first-time offenders can be fined up to $2,000 and/or jailed up to 3 months.
 Repeat offenders can be fined up to $5,000 and/or jailed up to 6 months.

 In both cases, your e-scooter/PMD can also be seized and later forfeited.

 There are exceptions to these rules preventing e-scooter/PMD riders from using pedestrian-only paths or roads, but in only 2 situations:

 - If you are crossing the pedestrian-only path or road by the shortest safe route; or

 - The footpath/shared path you were on is blocked (e.g. a tree fell) and you need to use the pedestrian-only path or road to avoid the obstruction

 In either case, take note that you must not stay on the pedestrian-only path or road for longer than is necessary.
 This means you cannot take advantage of the situation and ride on a pedestrian-only path or road for any substantial distance.

 You are advised to avoid speeding as the likelihood of you getting into an accident is higher.
-The current speed limits for e-scooter/PMD riders on footpaths and shared paths are:
+As of 1 February 2019, the speed limits for e-scooter/PMD riders on footpaths and shared paths are:

 |Shared paths||25 km/h|